Lonnie Shields: Life and career

 Tired of Waiting (1996) followed, before Shields released Blues Is on Fire the following year, each appearing on the London based record label, JSP Records.
 Both albums were produced by Johnny Rawls.
 In 1998, Shields was filmed at the 100 Club in London, England, which was issued as a video with the title of The Blues Soul of Lonnie Shields.

 In 2000, Midnight Delight was released by Rooster Blues.
 With a growing fan base, Shields toured across the United States, Canada and Europe.
 His recording career stalled at this point and it was not until 2008 that his next effort, Keeper of the Blues, was released.
 The title was inspired by the nickname acquired by Shields, being among the somewhat younger generation of Mississippi blues men keeping the music alive.
 In 2012, Shields self-released his 'Cause the World Ain't Been Good to You album, which was described as a fusion of blues, R&B and gospel.
 All proceeds were donated to the Child Life Department at the Children's Hospital of Philadelphia, which provides support to children in dire medical circumstances.

 In April 2014, Shields appeared in Rock Hall, Maryland, as part of the MainstayBlues series.
 In October the same year, Shields performed once again at the King Biscuit Blues Festival.

-He is due to appear again at the Briggs Farm Blues Festival in July 2016, where he will not only play but sell his own Delta-style barbecue food.
+He appeared again at the Briggs Farm Blues Festival in July 2016, where he not only played but sold his own Delta-style barbecue food.

 Shields has a home in Media, Pennsylvania.